 - the practical use of recording equipment and recording theory within a fully resourced analogue and digital recording studio and post production suites

-- production techniques within a range of musical styles and genres
+- production and/or techniques within a range of musical styles and genres

-- the practice and theory of composition and sound production for film, television and interactive media
+- the practice and theory of composition and sound production for film and television

 - musicological research depending on a chosen area of focus